freshgum-bubbles/typedi/docs/docs/guide/es-decorators.md

 TypeScript users have long been accustomed to the `experimentalDecorators` option, which has allowed for the use of a TypeScript-specific decorator API.
 However, **this is changing**.

-Without delving into an extreme amount of detail [(Axel R.'s blog does that quite well)][axel-r-decorators], (as of 10/18/2023) decorators have now been standarized as part of the TC39 process.
+Without delving into an extreme amount of detail [(Axel R.'s blog does that very well)][axel-r-decorators], as of 10/18/2023, decorators have now been standarized as part of the TC39 process.

 TypeScript 5.0 [introduced support for this new decorator API][ts-blog-5.0-release-decorators], and packages have slowly begun transitioning to it.
 It's now considered stable, so support